 The Budgetary Comparison Schedules have been prepared on the modified cash basis of accounting.
-The Budgetary Comparison Schedules present capital outlay expenditures within each function while the Statement of Receipts, Disbursements, and Changes in Fund Balances - Modified Cash Basis presents capital outlay expenditures as a separate function.
+The Budgetary Comparison Schedules present capital outlay and debt service disbursements within each function while the Statement of Receipts, Disbursements, and Changes in Fund Balances -Modified Cash Basis presents capital outlay and debt service disbursements as a separate function.